26 asteroids discovered to date (16 NEAT and 10 night sky)

 20.09.2010 KRA064 got the provisional designation 2010 SR8 (message), it was lost soon after to 2003 QE102 (26 day arc).

 18.09.2010 I found KRA 064/065/066 again in a triplet of SSO images.
 The observations of KRA065 can be linked wiht those of 2009 HC86 (observed on three nights in 2009).

-is the small Jupiter moon J12 (Ananke).
-The MPChecker didn't show
+found that KRA062 is the small Jupiter moon J12 (Ananke).
+The

-it though I had checked "Include planets and
+MPChecker didn't show it though I had checked "Include

 Three unknown asteroids were visible in a triplet of images from SSO (KRA 064/065/066).